Jesolo

-Location of Jesolo in the province of Venice.
+Location of Jesolo in the metropolitan city of Venice.

-Jesolo (/it/; Gèzoło) is a seaside resort town and comune of 26,873 inhabitants in the Metropolitan City of Venice, Italy.
+Jesolo (/it/; Gèzoło) is a seaside resort town and comune of 27,146 inhabitants in the Metropolitan City of Venice, Italy.

-With around 5.5 million visitors per year, Jesolo ranks second among beach resorts in the country for number of tourists, and third in terms of nights spent there.
-It ranks 6th overall as a tourist destination, immediately behind the major cities of Rome, Milan, Venice and Florence.
+With around 1.3 million visitors per year, Jesolo ranks second among beach resorts in the country, and third in terms of nights spent there (ca 5.65 million in 2025).
+It ranks 7th overall as a tourist destination in Italy, behind the major cities of Rome, Milan, Venice and Florence.
 With 204,711.4 visits per thousand inhabitants, it is also one of the 50 Italian towns with the greatest tourist pressure.

-Its 15 kilometres of beaches and proximity to Central Europe make it a favourite destination of many German, Austrian, Dutch and French visitors.
+Its 15 kilometres (9 miles) of beaches and proximity to Central Europe make it a destination for many German, Austrian, Dutch and French visitors.